Killerpies/AI_P2_MultiAgentSearch/README.md

 ## Multi-Agent Search in Pacman Python project for CPSC 471/510

-Fork this project into your private group, clone your fork into your user space, make changes as needed, commit, and push to your fork.
+Fork this project into your private *COURSE* group, clone your fork into your user space, make changes as needed, commit, and push to your fork.

 Directions are here, but can also be viewed at  http://ai.berkeley.edu/multiagent.html for basic description

 > Note: We will use Python 3 and gitlab in this course!

-For grading, I will have a script that clones your fork (master branch), and runs the auto grader script.
+For grading, I will have a script that clones your fork (main branch), and runs the auto grader script.

 You can grade yourself using
 <pre><code>